derbyjs/derby/docs/views/template-syntax/view-attributes.md

 ### `as-object` attribute

-Similar to the `as-array` attribute, a property with the name of the attribute value is made available on the component.
-This attribute takes a second argument that is the proptery key to use as the property on the object.
+Similar to the `as-array` attribute, a property with the provided name is made available on the component, but with the value being a map-like object.
+The second argument to `as-object` specifies the key for each entry.

 ```jinja
 <ul>